Advertisement

 Pregnancy and miscarriage

-About two to four weeks before delivery, you may notice some pelvic heaviness that reaches around to your back.
+About two to four weeks before delivery, pregnant people may notice some pelvic heaviness that reaches around to their back.
 This may occur as the fetus drops lower into the pelvis to prepare for delivery.

-Certain serious conditions that may crop up during pregnancy can cause intense pain.
+Certain serious conditions that may develop during pregnancy can cause intense pain.
 These include:

 • Ovarian torsion, or twisted ovary

-• Ectopic pregnancy, when the fertilized egg implants outside the uterus, as in a fallopian tube
+• Ectopic pregnancy, when the fertilized egg implants outside the uterus, often in a fallopian tube

 • Miscarriage, or loss of pregnancy before the 20th week

-If you have a sharp pain on one side that makes it hard for you to walk, breathe, or talk, or is accompanied by other symptoms such as vomiting or bleeding, see your HCP immediately or head to the emergency room.
+If you have a sharp pain on one side that makes it hard for you to walk, breathe, or talk, or is accompanied by other symptoms such as vomiting or bleeding, call 911 or head to the emergency room.

 hands, phone, digital calendar, planning